DOI-USGS/geobipy/docs/_sources/content/getting_started/installation.rst.txt

 ==================

 First things first, install a Python 3.5+ distribution.
 This is the minimum version that we have tested with.
+You will also need to install Numpy and a Fortran compiler.

 This package has a few requirements depending on what you wish to do with it.